 The hospital cafeteria offers a selection of vegetarian and meat items.
-The Atrium Grille also provides service to students.
+Fresco also provides goods to students.
 Snack machines are located in the hospital and the College.
-Registered students are eligible to obtain a discount in the cafeteria and the Atrium Grille when using a valid student ID card.
+Registered students receive a discount in all hospital eateries when using a valid student ID card.